 Introduction

-As discussed in 5.4.5 one approach to achieving WFS interoperability at the schema level is by means of an intermediate agent that can translate instance documents from the schema of a source WFS into a WFS transactions that can be executed on a target WFS with a different target schema.
-Figure X below illustrates this situation.
+As discussed in 5.4.5, one approach to achieving WFS interoperability at the schema level is by means of an intermediate agent that can translate instance documents from the schema of a source WFS into a WFS transactions that can be executed on a target WFS with a different target schema.
+Figure 3 below illustrates this situation.

 It is anticipated that the provisioning of the agent is flexible.
 The agent can be a stand-along component, part of a smart WFS client or even built into a WFS client.